aquasecurity/kube-bench/README.md

 kube-bench includes a set of test files for Red Hat's OpenShift hardening guide for OCP 3.10 and 3.11.
 To run this you will need to specify `--version ocp-3.10`.

-When you run the `kube-bench` command (either directly or through YAML).
-This config version is valid for OCP 3.10 and 3.11.
+when you run the `kube-bench` command (either directly or through YAML).

 `kube-bench` will map the `--version` to the corresponding CIS Benchmark version as indicate by the mapping table above.